Updated March 16, 2014

 Jackie at Farm Lane Books Blog did a Bloggiesta Mini-Challenge on this very topic a couple years ago.
 It’s a great and informative post that explains how to export your blog (whether you’re on Blogger or WordPress) and save it on your hard drive.
 I’m going to elaborate on it a bit and update it since Blogger has a new interface.

-Imagine waking up and finding out that your Blogger blog has been suspended. *gasp* After you recover (somewhat) from the tragedy, you jump through hoops, offer up your first-born, and beg and plead to the powers at be (aka G**gle – hey, I don’t want them to pay any attention to me) to let you have your blog back.
+Imagine waking up and finding out that your Blogger blog has been suspended. *gasp* After you recover (somewhat) from the tragedy, you jump through hoops, offer up your first-born, and beg and plead to the powers at be to let you have your blog back.
 Sure, you’ll most likely be able to get it back but when or at what cost?
 (When I say ‘at what cost’, I mean at what length will you have to go to get your blog back?
 How much time will you have to waste on getting it back?
 Time is money people.
 Your time is your most valuable asset, is it not?)

 That example may seem a bit extreme but it’s not.
 It’s reality, my friends.
 And it has happened to several bloggers just recently.
-Why? you ask – according to the bloggers I spoke with, they weren’t given a clear cut reason.
-Just that their blog, in some way or fashion, violated G**gle’s ToS (Terms of Service).
-Yes, G**gle can shut you down without notice.
+Why? you ask.
+Well, according to the bloggers I spoke with, they weren’t given a clear cut reason.
+Just that their blog, in some manner, violated the blogging platform’s Terms of Service (ToS).
+And if you violate the ToS, your blog can be shut down without notice.

-I ain’t going to lie.
-I freaked out when I heard about this happening.
+I’m not going to lie; I freaked out when I heard about this happening.
 That’s when I decided to be proactive instead of reactive.
 You with me?

 Back Up Your Blog